verge-io/docs/docs/product-guide/auth/oidc-create-application.md

 # Create an OIDC Application

-Creating an OpenID Connect (OIDC) application allows you to establish the VergeOS system as an identity provider for tenants and other VergeOS systems.
-Upstream third-party providers (e.g. Google, Azure, Okta, Gitlab) can be configured centrally to be utilized across all the systems and tenants using the VergeOS OIDC application.
+Creating an OpenID Connect (OIDC) application allows you to establish the VergeOS system as an identity provider for other VergeOS systems and tenants.
+Upstream third-party providers (e.g. Google, Azure, Okta, Gitlab) can also be configured centrally to be utilized across all the systems and tenants using the VergeOS OIDC application.

 ## Configure a New OIDC Application